LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ### Problem Solving with the ChatGPT

 Based on the 5 assumption points we designed the questions this user may ask and see whether he can find the answer by using the answer give by ChatGPT.
-And see the flag could be found through how many questions.
+And see whether the flag could be found through how many questions.